andreidimaano/Bluedit/README.md

 Reddit
 </h1>
 <p align="center">
 I use reddit pretty often, and I was looking for a project to work on during winter break.
 I decided to go through Ben Awad's <a href="https://www.youtube.com/watch?v=I6ypD7qv3Z8&t=40168s">full stack tutorial</a>.
 I made changes to the UI so that it would reflect the actual reddit website.
 Overall, this project really helped me understand how to frontend and backend components work together.
+Below are some notes I took, feel free to read my thoughts or comment if I'm wrong about anything!
 </p>

 <h1 align="center">
 🏋️ Tech Stack
 </h1>

-## Backend
+## 👨‍💻 Backend
 ### Apollo GraphQL
 According to the <a href="https://www.apollographql.com/docs/apollo-server/schema/schema/#:~:text=Your%20GraphQL%20server%20uses%20a,execute%20against%20your%20data%20graph.">Apollo docs</a> a schema defines a hierarchy of types with fields that are populated from your back-end data stores.
 I use GraphQL in order to run CRUD operations on my database.
 I use Code-first development - defining the resolver first then defining the Schema because it works well with typescript.
 I used the <a href="https://typegraphql.com/">Type-GraphQL</a> library for Code-first development.